abdulrahman-b0/HijrahDateTime/README.md

 ## Types

+### Classes

-The library provides a basic set of types for working with date and time:
+The library provides a basic set of classes for working with date and time:

 - `HijrahDateTime` to represent hijrah date and time components without a reference to the particular time zone.
 It's similar to java `LocalDateTime` except that it uses the `HijrahDate` instead of `LocalDate`.